-- 1. Theory Exam: Students must receive a grade of 75% or higher on each theory exam.
-Theory exams cover a review of the Milady's Master Educator Student Course book. - 2.
+- Theory Exam: Students must receive a grade of 75% or higher on each theory exam.
+Theory exams cover a review of the Milady's Master Educator Student Course book.
+The Theory exams must be completed within the school facility and cannot be taken through distance education. - 2.
 Final Exam: Students must receive 75% or higher on each final exam; final exams cover a complete overview of the Milady's Master Educator Student Course book.
+The Final exam must be completed within the school facility and cannot be taken through distance education.